dfki-ric-underactuated-lab/ricmonk/README.md

 1. Grama S., Javadi M., Kumar S., Zamani H., Kirchner F., (2024).
 RicMonk: A Three-Link Brachiation Robot with Passive Grippers for Energy-efficient Brachiation.
 Submitted in: IEEE International Conference on Robotics and Automation (ICRA).
 ```
 @article{2024_ICRA_ricmonk,
-journal={RicMonk: A Three-Link Brachiation Robot with Passive Grippers for Energy-efficient Brachiation},
+  title={RicMonk: A Three-Link Brachiation Robot with Passive Grippers for Energy-efficient Brachiation},
   author={Grama, Shourie S and Javadi, Mahdi and Kumar, Shivesh and Zamani Boroujeni, Hossein and Kirchner, Frank},
-note={Accepted January 29, 2024}}
+  note={Accepted January 29, 2024 in International Conference on Robotics and Automation (ICRA)}}
 ```